Andris PIEBALGS, Member of the EC in charge of Development, meets Ellen JOHNSON-SIRLEAF, President of Liberia:

-Andris Piebalgs announced new EU funding worth 42 million euro that will contribute to halving maternal mortality rate to 375 per 100,000 live births from the current level of 770 per 100,000 (one of the highest in the world).
+Today, EU Commissioner for Development Andris Piebalgs, announces a new €42 million programme during a meeting with Ellen Johnson Sirleaf, president of Liberia and the 2011 Nobel Peace Prize winner.
+The new EU funding will contribute to halving maternal mortality rate to 375 per 100,000 live births from the current level of 770 per 100,000 (one of the highest in the world).
 These funds will be used for rehabilitating health centres, providing medical equipment, training health staff and many other activities aimed at improving health services in the country.
-This EU funding is part of the EU's 1 billion euro MDG initiative to foster global progress on the Millennium Development Goals before 2015.
+This EU funding is part of the EU's €1 billion MDG initiative to foster global progress on the Millennium Development Goals before 2015.

 Only the original language version is authentic and it prevails in the event of its differing from the translated versions.

-||Andris Piebalgs, Member of the EC in charge of Development, and Ellen Johnson-Sirleaf, President of Liberia, walking to the Commissioner's office
+||Arrival of Andris Piebalgs, Member of the EC in charge of Development and Ellen Jonhson Sirleaf, President of Liberia to the Commissioner office

-||Round table with Andris Piebalgs and Ellen Johnson-Sirleaf (4 shots)
+||Roundtable with Andris Piebalgs and Ellen Jonhson Sirleaf (4 shots)

 ||Cutaway of journalists

-||Andris Piebalgs and Ellen Johnson-Sirleaf leaving the room
+||Andris Piebalgs and Ellen Jonhson Sirleaf leaving the room